Services for Adding Value

 Canadian Angus Association Parentage Verification Policy

 Your Association and board of directors’ goal is to help guarantee your genetics and provide bull buyers with the most accurate pedigree information possible.
 We can provide a SNP Parentage Verification test with double the number of SNPs so that our parentage verification is more accurate than ever.
 The requirements for parent verification on sires reinforces this.
+Genomic testing for parentage verification must be conducted through the Canadian Angus Association.
+All foreign marker requests will need to meet global quality standards and will be subject to a foreign marker fee.

 All sires born on or before December 31, 2018 must have a DNA parentage profile on record with the Canadian Angus Association showing sire verification before their offspring can be registered.